Mr-Smyth/circles/README.md

  So this is not something the user has to be aware of when starting their circle, It will be either impossible to pass required stages or a notification with a choice will be displayed.
 The focus should be on simply filling in the blanks, answering the questions and circles should do the rest.

 After that, i want the search and view to be simple.
-The user will search for a person, and have clear results showing name and DOB.
+The user will search for a person, and have clear clickable results showing name and DOB.

 The viewing of a persons circle will be interactive and each member of the circle, upon clicking,  will lead the user down a new rabbit hole of discovery.